Social Security Survivor Benefits for a Spouse

 Upon the death of a spouse, you are eligible for a Social Security survivor benefit as long as you have been married for at least nine months.
 (This length of marriage requirement is waived if you are caring for a child of the deceased spouse who is under the age of 16.)

-- You can collect a monthly survivor benefit as early as age 60, but at this age you will only receive about 70% of the amount you could get if you wait until your survivor full retirement age (which is age 66 for people born in 1945-1956 and will gradually increase to age 67 for people born in 1962 or later.)
+- You can collect a monthly survivor benefit as early as age 60, but at this age you will only receive about 70 percent of the amount you could get if you wait until your survivor full retirement age (which is age 66 for people born in 1945-1956 and will gradually increase to age 67 for people born in 1962 or later.)
 Note: full retirement age to qualify for survivor benefits uses a different date of birth table than full retirement age to qualify for your retirement benefit.

 - If you are disabled, you can collect a Social Security survivor’s benefit as early as age 50.